 But Malaga is also the gateway to some of the best hikes in Spain, only a short train ride from the world-famous El Caminito del Rey.
 Make sure you book tickets a good time in advance, as it is a popular tour.

-It is also easy to reach the Sierra Nevada to hike Mulhacén, the highest peak in mainland Spain and the lesser-known El Saltillo trail featuring one of the country’s longest hanging bridges.
+It is also easy to reach the Sierra Nevada to hike Mulhacén, the highest peak in the Iberian Peninsula and a true Spain bucket list adventure, and the lesser-known El Saltillo trail featuring one of the country’s longest hanging bridges.

 Malaga has its own international airport and is well connected with buses and trains too making it a central arrival spot for Andalucia and a good starting point for any southern Spain road trip.